 TortoiseSVN integrates seamlessly into the Windows shell (i.e. the explorer).
 This means you can keep working with the tools you're already familiar with.
-And you do not have to change into a different application each time you need functions of the version control!
+And you do not have to change into a different application each time you need the functions of version control.

-And you are not even forced to use the Windows Explorer.
-TortoiseSVN's context menus work in many other file managers, and in the File/Open dialog which is common to most standard Windows applications.
-You should, however, bear in mind that TortoiseSVN is intentionally developed as extension for the Windows Explorer.
+And you are not limited to using the Windows Explorer; TortoiseSVN's context menus work in many other file managers, and also in the File/Open dialog which is common to most standard Windows applications.
+You should, however, bear in mind that TortoiseSVN is intentionally developed as an extension for the Windows Explorer.
 Thus it is possible that in other applications the integration is not as complete and e.g. the icon overlays may not be shown.